dgutov/robe/README.md

 (add-hook 'robe-mode-hook 'robe-ac-setup)
 ```

-Both of the above work only when the connection to the `inf-ruby` process has
+Both of the above work only when the connection to the Ruby subprocess has
 been established.
-To do that, either use one of the core `robe` commands, or
+To do that, either use one of the core Robe commands, or
 type <kbd>M-x robe-start</kbd>.

-Built-in completion (triggered with <kbd>C-M-i</kbd>) is also supported.
+Built-in completion (triggered with <kbd>C-M-i</kbd>) is also supported,
+no extra setup required.

 ## Compatibility